 French doors (also known as patio doors) are a pair of doors that often have glass panels and open from the middle.
 They are an elegant upgrade to any home, whether they’re connecting two rooms, your home to your patio, or your home to outside.
 French doors can be sliding or hung and can open in or out.
 While French doors are particularly esthetically pleasing, some people avoid them because they think it limits their utility and can’t install a screen if they have French doors.
 This is not true.
 French doors can be installed with retractable screens.
-Retractable screens are a great way to enjoy the look of French doors and the benefits of a screen door (airflow, pest control, etc.) Screen doors can even help cut down on your monthly bills by letting cool air in (saving you on air conditioning bill) and by allowing light in (saving you on your electric bill.)
+Retractable screens are a great way to enjoy the look of French doors and the benefits of a screen door (airflow, pest control, etc.) Screens for French doors can even help cut down on your monthly bills by letting cool air in (saving you on air conditioning bill) and by allowing light in (saving you on your electric bill.)

 What are the most common types of French doors?